 Fix 1 – Update your audio driver

-You can update the driver manually (learn how), but it requires you to be familiar with computer hardware and it’s time-consuming and risky.
+You can update the driver manually (learn how), but it requires you to be familiar with computer hardware and it’s time-consuming.
 Alternatively, you can take one click and update all your drivers automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct audio drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.